riensonck/BCI2020/README.md

 # Project CAED
-Project repo for Case Studies in the Analysis of Experimental Data (CAED)
+Project branch for Case Studies in the Analysis of Experimental Data (CAED, here all the development will happen.

 ## Contributors
 Rien Sonck